-7.3 Financial Implications
+6 Financial Implications

-7.3.1 There are no financial implications for the Council.
+6.1 There are no financial implications for the Council.
 The work is undertaken by existing officer resource and no additional budget is required for this.
-The cost of administering the hackney carriage and private hire licence service is funded through licence fee income on a cost recovery basis.
+The cost of administering the hackney carriage and private hire licence service is funded wholly through licence fee income on a cost recovery basis, with no corporate budget allocation for the service.